Home safety - children

 All teens and adults should learn CPR.

-Teach your child about poisons that may be in the home or outside the home in the yard.
+Teach your child about poisons that may be in the home or in the yard.
 Your child should know about not eating berries or leaves from unknown plants.
 Almost any substance, when eaten in large enough amounts, can be harmful or poisonous.